kgmann/visage_asr/docs/API_DOC.md

 ### Audio data format

-For the moment we are still using the same audio data format as used by the model.
-So we need to convert our audio files if they don't have the required format.
-The required characteriscs of the audio files are shown in the following audio file information sample (we used the `sox` utility to dump audio data informations)
+The model need a specific type of file as input so to simplify the usage of the API we decided to do all conversion in the backend.
+The user just need to add the format of the file in the config field of the API request.
+The currently supported format are *{'wav', 'ogg', 'mp3', 'gsm'}*.

-**You can use `sox` or other tools or clients library to convert the audio file before making the request.
-By the time, automatic conversion will be implemented on the server in the upcoming versions soon and support will be added to other formats too (mp3, ogg etc...).**
+**For informational purpose you can use `sox` or other tools or clients library to get audio file's informaions or to convert them in other format.**

-**NB:** *The lines that are not highlighted (not preceded by #) are the one that we should consider when converting audio file before using it with the API.*
+**NB:** *For informational purpose this is an example of the characterisics the audio file that has to be passed as input to the model.
+The lines that are not highlighted (not preceded by #) are the one that we should consider when converting audio file before using it with the API.
+But the API user don't need to care about this anymore because automatic conversion is already done in backend.*

     # Input File     : 'audio_file.wav'
     # Duration       : 00:00:02.06 = 33034 samples ~ 154.847 CDDA sectors